lbc-team/foundry-book-in-chinese/src/reference/cli/anvil.md

           Initialize the chain from a previously saved state snapshot

   -m, --mnemonic <MNEMONIC>
           BIP39 mnemonic phrase used for generating accounts.
 Cannot be used if `mnemonic_random` or `mnemonic_seed` are used

+      --max-persisted-states <MAX_PERSISTED_STATES>
+          Max number of states to persist on disk.

+          Note that `prune_history` will overwrite `max_persisted_states` to 0.

+      --mixed-mining
+          [aliases: mixed-mining]

       --mnemonic-random [<MNEMONIC_RANDOM>]
           Automatically generates a BIP39 mnemonic phrase, and derives accounts from it.
-Cannot be used with other `mnemonic` options You can specify the number of words you want in the mnemonic. [default:
+Cannot be used with other `mnemonic` options.
+You can specify the number of words you want in the mnemonic. [default: 12]
-          12]

       --mnemonic-seed-unsafe <MNEMONIC_SEED>
-          Generates a BIP39 mnemonic phrase from a given seed Cannot be used with other `mnemonic` options
+          Generates a BIP39 mnemonic phrase from a given seed Cannot be used with other `mnemonic` options.

-          CAREFUL: this is NOT SAFE and should only be used for testing.
+          CAREFUL: This is NOT SAFE and should only be used for testing.
 Never use the private keys generated in production.

       --no-mining
           Disable auto and interval mining, and mine on demand instead